 - Additional salt and pepper, optional

 - Sprinkle ribs with salt and pepper.
-Select saute setting for a 6-qt. electric pressure cooker, and adjust for high heat.
+Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat.
 Add oil.
 Working in batches, brown ribs on all sides; transfer to a plate and keep warm.

 - Remove ribs and vegetables; keep warm.
 Skim fat from cooking liquid.
 Discard thyme and bay leaf.
-Select saute setting, and adjust for high heat; bring cooking juices to a boil.
+Select saute setting and adjust for high heat; bring cooking juices to a boil.
 In a small bowl, mix cornstarch and water until smooth; stir into juices.
 Return to a boil; cook and stir until thickened, 1-2 minutes.
 If desired, sprinkle with additional salt and pepper.
 Serve with ribs and vegetables.
-Yield: 6 servings.